 Does the designer go away?
 Not at all.
 Instead, the designer is made more powerful.
 Rather than laboring over individual edits, they are in control of a more efficient process that enables direct editing by others, using templates that are a bit “smarter” than a typical InDesign document.
 This means that the templates not only define the design, they inform the user experience for editing as well.

 The Silicon Designer user interface (UI) can range from very controlled to very free-form, giving the user greater or lesser ability to control rendition intent.
 There are times when online editing means moving objects, changing colors and fonts, and engaging in wild free-form creative editing, yet often the greatest feature is when the user can not alter the design intent.
-As I've written about here, limits are often your friends.
+As I’ve written about Five Considerations in User Interface for Online Design, limits are often your friends.

 Deployment and inter-operation

 Silicon Designer solves the challenge of web-enabling InDesign documents for online collaboration, yet it does not expand far into tangential functionality such as eCommerce, asset management, or workflow.
 Rather than trying to do everything, we built Designer to do what it does best, and interoperate with those sorts of orthogonal applications.

 We can host Designer for you, or you can deploy on your own servers.
 Feel free to contact us to learn more, or to schedule a trial.